JPSteinmann/academic-kickstart/content/authors/admin/_index.md

   url: "https://www.uni-bremen.de/"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include migration and integration, ethnic boundary-making, social networks and methods of social research.
+bio: Postdoctoral researcher at the Research Institute Social Cohesion (RISC) and the Research Center on Inequality and Social Policy (SOCIUM) at the University of Bremen, Germany.

 # interests:
 # - Migration and Integration